jbierfeldt/jbierfeldt.github.io/_posts/2018-05-01-implementing-dijkstra.markdown

 #### Step 2

-Now we are coming to the pathfinding.
+Now we come to the pathfinding.
 We need to find the optimal valid paths from each mine to each factory that it can possibly supply.
+What makes a path valid?
+Well, we want it to extend from one special tile (e.g. a mine) to its goal special tile (e.g. a factory) *without going through any other special tiles*.
+In other words, we only want special tiles to be able to serve as endpoints.
+This makes placement more strategic.
 The following image shows what we would like our pathfinding algorithm to do.
-The orange lines are leading from the mines to the factories.
+The orange lines represent the paths being drawn from the mines to the factories.

 ![Score Example](/assets/dijkstra/images/mines2.png)

 What's happening, in prose: Yellow owns two mines (``mine2`` and ``mine3``), and each mine has a free path to each of the two factories owned by blue (``factory1`` and ``factory2``).
-Good for Yellow!
 The mine on the right (``mine3``) has two valid paths, one of length ``3`` and one of length ``6``.
 Keeping in mind that this mine has an initial value of ``1`` from the first scoring rule, this means that the new tile value for ``mine3`` is `` 1 + 3 + 6 = 10``.
 A pretty nice bonus!
 Similarly, Yellow's mine of the left also has two valid paths to factories, one of length ``3`` and one of length ``4``, bringing this mine tile's total to ``1 + 3 + 4 = 8``.

-So while it seems that Yellow is reaping a lot of points this turn, we notice that red also owns a mine in the upper left of the path (``mine1``).
-Unfortunately for red, however, Yellow's house (``house1``) is blocking it from connecting to a factory, causing Red's mine to only be worth the default amount of ``1`` point.
+So while it seems that Yellow is reaping a lot of points this turn, we notice that Red also owns a mine in the upper left of the path (``mine1``).
+Unfortunately for Red, however, Yellow's house (``house1``) is blocking it from connecting to a factory, causing Red's mine to only be worth the default amount of ``1`` point.
 In order to add an element of strategic placement and defensive blocking, we want special tiles to only be able to serve as end points and for it to be invalid for paths to pass through them.
+So this path doesn't get completed.
 Sorry Red...

 So after the calculations from step 2, the tile values look like this:
 ```javascript